carsoncole/tree-recycle/README.md

+** Documentation is being revamped and is currently far from complete.

 # Tree Recycle

 Host and manage a Christmas tree recycling event fundraiser with Tree Recycle.
 Inspired by the needs of our Scout Troop and the complexity of taking donations and figuring out how to organize the pickup of trees over a wide area, Tree Recycle can at a minimum do the following: